 The processor (or CPU) is one of the most important pieces of an Unreal Engine workstation.
 The CPU handles all the hard development tasks such as compiling shaders, code, and blueprints as well as light baking.
 While GPU light baking is slowly gaining popularity, many still rely on CPU light baking and its ability to use multiple machines together to complete the task.

 What CPU is best for virtual production?

-Currently, the overall fastest CPU for Unreal Engine is AMD’s Threadripper PRO 5995WX.
+Currently, the overall fastest CPU for Unreal Engine is AMD’s Threadripper 7980X.
 Most development tasks in Unreal Engine, such as compiling shaders and baking lighting, are multi-threaded and scale very well on CPUs offering a lot of cores.
-Not only that, users running numerous other high-end software packages, or performing complex physics simulations will benefit from the 8-channel RAM available on this class of workstations.
+Not only that, users running numerous other high-end software packages, or performing complex physics simulations will benefit from the quad-channel RAM available on this class of workstations.

 However, many users may not see enough of a speed boost for their particular workflow.
-Those focused on asset creation may prefer to use a less expensive option, such as the AMD Ryzen 7950X or Intel Core i9 13900K.
-These CPUs offer a good number of cores, while also offering a higher clock speed that can aid in 3d modeling applications, or with motion capture data.
+Those focused on asset creation may prefer to use a less expensive option, such as the Intel Core i9 14900K or AMD Ryzen 9 7950X.
+These CPUs offer a good number of cores, while also offering a higher clock speed that can aid in 3d modeling applications or when working with motion capture data.

 Do more CPU cores make virtual development faster?

 The more CPU cores a system has, the faster it will be able to compile shaders or bake lighting.
 This could mean less time waiting for scene edits while your cast and crew sit idle on set.

 Does virtual production work better with Intel or AMD CPUs?